diogoaurelio/schedoscopeWiki/Schedoscope-at-a-Glance.md

 Based on Schedoscope's DSL,

-* defining a partitioned Hive table (called "view") is as simple as:
+* defining a monthly partitioned Hive table (called "view") is as simple as:

         case class Nodes(
           year: Parameter[String],